KTH-dESA/FAO/README.md

 For exploration of results locally, you can run the visualization from your machine in a local host by running `python Morocco\ dashboard/app.py` (for the Moroccan case) and going to http://localhost:8080/ in your browser.
+Notice that you would need to create and environment using one of the `environment.yml` files found inside each case dashboard folder, and activate it before running the dashboard locally.